NestorMancilla/dijet/README.txt

 // v50.1 Same as v50 but using DCSOnly.
 // v50.
 Process for 2024 data using the Cert_Collisions2024_378981_380470_Golden.json JSON file.
 The luminosity test is added.
 // v49.
 Process for 2024 HLT Jet500 skim data and Mc Winter24.
 New golden JSON file: Cert_Collisions2024_378981_380470_Golden.json.
 No JER SF (No smearing)
 // v48.
 Process for 2024 HLT Jet500 skimm data files.
-Adding the TH2D PF compositions vs pT. dolumi false to avoid problems with the empty histograms.
+Adding in inclusive directory the TH2D PF compositions vs pT. dolumi false to avoid
+//      problems with the empty histograms.
 //	Same golden JSON file
 // v47.
 To be added: Jet pt, pass the vector that stores the run numbers from float to double, eta regions, add 0.5 to each binning, triggers
 // v46.
 Process for 2023 Cv123, Cv4 and D using prompt data.